rschmitt/dynamic-object/README.md

 * **Immutability.** Because `DynamicObjects` are built out of [Clojure's data structures](http://clojure.org/data_structures), they are not just immutable and thread-safe, but also [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure), which makes copying and modification cheap.
 * **Composability.** `DynamicObjects` compose correctly.
 Different types can be aggregated without losing serializability, equality semantics, or any of the other benefits of Clojure data ([example](https://github.com/rschmitt/dynamic-object/blob/master/src/test/java/com/github/rschmitt/dynamicobject/AcceptanceTest.java)).
 * **Schema validation.** dynamic-object offers basic schema validation à la carte.
 The `validate` method will verify that all of an instance's fields are of the correct type, and that any fields annotated with `@Required` are not null.
+* **Clojure metadata.** Fields that are annotated with `@Meta` are stored internally as [Clojure metadata](http://clojure.org/metadata).
+These fields allow data to be annotated in arbitrary ways without actually changing the structure or semantics of the data itself.
+Metadata does not affect equality: two objects that differ only in metadata are considered equal.
+* **User-defined methods.** A `DynamicObject` type can declare arbitrary user-defined methods directly on the interface.
 * **Copy-on-write support.** dynamic-object supports builder methods, which are similar to Lombok [`@Wither`](http://projectlombok.org/features/experimental/Wither.html) methods: they are used to create a clone of an instance that has a single field changed.
 They are backed by Clojure's `assoc` function, which is extremely performant, thanks to Clojure's sophisticated immutable data structures.
 * **Transparent support for collections.** A `DynamicObject` can contain standard Java collections--namely `List`, `Set`, and `Map` from `java.util`.
 Collections can even contain `DynamicObject` instances.
 * **Structural recursion.** There are no artificial or arbitrary limits on nesting or recursion.
 The test suite includes an example of a serializable [`LinkedList`](https://github.com/rschmitt/dynamic-object/blob/master/src/test/java/com/github/rschmitt/dynamicobject/RecursionTest.java) implemented with `DynamicObject`.
-* **Clojure metadata.** Fields that are annotated with `@Meta` are stored internally as [Clojure metadata](http://clojure.org/metadata).
-These fields allow data to be annotated in arbitrary ways without actually changing the structure or semantics of the data itself.
-Metadata does not affect equality: two objects that differ only in metadata are considered equal.
 * **A straightforward implementation.**
     * dynamic-object has no dependencies, other than Clojure itself.
     * dynamic-object is implemented entirely with Java's built-in reflection capabilities.
 There is no bytecode manipulation, no annotation processing, no AOP weaving.